 The desalination plant will have a capacity of 136.5 million imperial gallons a day (MIGD) of net water capacity, of which 60MIGD will be produced through reverse osmosis technology, while 76.5MIGD will be produced using multiple-stage flash technology.

-The plant will require large volumes of water for cooling requirements including cooling the steam produced and used within the steam turbines.
+The plant will require large volumes of water for cooling requirements, including cooling the steam produced and used within the steam turbines.
 Significant volumes of water will also be required for the desalination process.

 The plant will also include seawater intake and discharge facilities along with portable water facilities including pumping stations, reservoirs and connection pipelines as well as disinfection and wastewater treatment facilities.

-Financing for the combined-cycle power plant in Doha
+Financing for the combined-cycle power plant

 The Japan Bank for International Cooperation (JBIC) provided a loan of $1.269bn for the development of the Umm Al Houl independent water and power plant.

-Nexans has been selected to provide 575km of power cables including MV and LV cables, while Doosan Hydro Technology has been awarded a contract for the water treatment and waste water treatment system.
+Nexans has been selected to provide 575km of power cables including MV and LV cables, while Doosan Hydro Technology has been awarded a contract for the water treatment and wastewater treatment system.

 Control systems for the power and desalination plants will be provided by Yokogawa Electric Corporation’s subsidiaries Yokogawa Electric Korea and Yokogawa Solution Service Corporation, while high-pressure valves will be supplied by HP Valves.